Battle of Austerlitz: Battle

 The battle began with the French army outnumbered.
 Napoleon had some 72,000 men and 157 guns for the impending battle, with about 7,000 troops under Davout still far to the south in the direction of Vienna.
 The Allies had about 85,000 soldiers, seventy percent of them Russian, and 318 guns.

 At first, Napoleon was not confident of victory.
-In a letter written to Minister of Foreign Affairs Talleyrand, Napoleon requested that Talleyrand not tell anyone about the upcoming battle because he did not want to disturb Empress Joséphine.
+In a letter, he requested that Minister of Foreign Affairs Talleyrand not tell anyone about the upcoming battle because he did not want to disturb Empress Joséphine.
 According to Frederick C. Schneid, the French Emperor's chief worry was how he could explain to Joséphine a French defeat.

 Battlefield

 The battle took place about six miles (ten kilometres) southeast of the city of Brno, between that city and Austerlitz (Slavkov u Brna) in what is now the Czech Republic.
 The northern part of the battlefield was dominated by the 700-foot (210-metre) Santon Hill and the 880-foot (270-meter) Žuráň Hill, both overlooking the vital Olomouc/Brno road, which was on an east–west axis.
 To the west of these two hills was the village of Bellowitz (Bedřichovice), and between them, the Bosenitz (Roketnice) stream went south to link up with the Goldbach (Říčka) stream, the latter flowing by the villages of Kobelnitz (Kobylnice), Sokolnitz (Sokolnice), and Telnitz (Telnice).

 The centrepiece of the entire area was the Pratzen (Prace) Heights, a gently sloping hill.
 An aide noted that Napoleon repeatedly told his marshals, "Gentlemen, examine this ground carefully, it is going to be a battlefield; you will have a part to play upon it."